 The Variable Cost of Common Area Maintenance

-Depending on what type of property you choose and the type of lease, CAM costs will vary.
-If you lease a space in an office building, you will share numerous costs with your fellow tenants.
+CAM costs will vary depending on what type of property you choose and the type of lease you sign.
+If you lease space in an office building, you will share numerous costs with your fellow tenants.
 On the other hand, certain retail centers and office parks don’t share amenities like lobbies or elevators.
-Yet they do share parking, sidewalks, landscaping, and other things.
+Instead, they share parking, sidewalks, landscaping, and other amenities.

-In summary, be sure you find out exactly what the CAM fees do and don’t include.
-Also, don’t agree to a contract before you know what you will be paying.
-Once you’ve signed your lease, it is legal and binding.
-So before signing a commercial lease, make sure that you have an expert review the contract.
+Before signing a commercial lease, make sure that you have an expert review the contract.
 At CXRE, we can help you to navigate a commercial lease.
 Our expert staff have decades of experience and are ready to assist you.
-Contact us today!
+You should never sign a contract until you know exactly what you’ll be paying.
+Once you have signed the lease, it is legal and binding, and cannot easily be changed.